scatter-llc/pageset/README.md

 * Wikidata Query Service queries, with "?item" for the Wikidata item ID and "?article" for the article URL

 Future plans include:
+* Page links on a specific page, filterable by namespace
 * Compositions, which are either unions or intersections of existing lists, including other compositions

 ## Setup